 Foods for Picky Eaters From an Occupational Therapist

 While no two picky eaters like the same exact types of food, there are some new and healthy foods they tend to accept.
 And, there are other foods that I can almost guarantee you as an occupational therapist (and a mom) that they’ll hard pass on.

 That would be the heavily sauced, mixed foods, like lasagna or chicken pot pie, which they can of course learn to eat, but it’s not where I’d start.

-Instead, I like to be strategic by serving specific food for picky eaters.
+Instead, I like to be strategic by serving specific food for picky eaters as part of a picky eating plan to help make them more comfortable around different foods.
 That way you can breathe a little easier knowing they’re getting some good nutrients into their system.

 Leverage Food for Picky Eaters in the Best Way Possible